Classes at National Seminar cover all aspects of handbell musicianship:

-Prerequisite: Arranging & Composing level 1 AND Music Theory level 3 OR consent of instructor.
+Prerequisite: Music Theory 2 or consent of Instructor.
 For more details go to http://certification.handbellmusicians.org/arranging-and-composing/

 Certification Level 2: Conducting presented by Lee Afdahl

 Level 2 examines the components of conducting, execution of metrical patterns, and the means by which to communicate all the musical indicators contained in the score in a clear, concise, and understandable manner.

 Prerequisite: Conducting Level 1 & a video submission.
 Level 1 testing available during Pre-Sessions 1 and 2.
 For more details go to http://certification.handbellmusicians.org/conducting/

 Certification Level 2: Handbell Techniques presented by Michèle Sharik

 Certification Level 2: Music Theory presented by Trinity Martin

 Theory certification level 2 for directors that wish to expand their theory knowledge to improve their understanding of the music and communicate the mechanics of the music to their ensemble.

 Concept to Encore presented by Beth Ann Edwards